ElsieMay/12_Homework_Employee_Tracker/README.md

 ## Installation

-To install necessary dependencies, run the following command: ``.
-Please refer to the below instructional video for prompts.
+To install necessary dependencies, run the following command: `npm install`.
+Please refer to the below instructional video for running prompts.

 ## Usage